November 3, 2022

 Weed Control Challenges

 One of the significant drawbacks of direct seeding is the need for exceptional weed control.
-Whether through flame weeding or manual labor, an extra weeding pass is required when the plants are smaller compared to transplants.
+When the plants are smaller than transplants, growers need to make an extra weeding pass either through flame weeding or manual labor.
 Additionally, direct-sown crops often require thinning during the second weeding pass.
 This additional step adds complexity and labor to the cultivation process.

 Extended Weeding Timeline